ow2-proactive/connector-matlab-scilab/README.txt

 *** Prepare project for compilation

 Matlab/Scilab Connector project depends on the ProActive Scheduling project.
-To build Matlab/Scilab Connector it is necessary to copy there all binaries produced as result of Scheduling
+To build Matlab/Scilab Connector it is necessary to copy there all binaries produced as result of the Scheduling
 compilation: content of the 'Scheduling/dist/lib' into the 'matlab_scilab_connector/lib/scheduling'.
 This can be done using special ant target (this target assumes that special build property 'scheduling.project.dir' contains path to the compiled ProActive Scheduling project):